GibbsConsulting/django-plotly-dash/docs/configuration.rst

       # Insert data for the demo when migrating
       "insert_demo_migrations" : False,

+      # Timeout for caching of initial arguments in seconds
+      "cache_timeout_initial_arguments": 60,
   }

 Defaults are inserted for missing values.
 It is also permissible to not have any ``PLOTLY_DASH`` entry in